State Bill 524 – Sexually Violent Predators (Effective Date July 1, 2014)

 Link to Acupuncturist in new federal listing, O*Net

 Total tuition is $72,000.00 for the 10-semester program (paid as $7200.00 per semester).
 This includes Herbal studies, as well as all western medical requirements

 Total fees for the entire program, including clinic liability insurance, are $2,500.00

-Books and supplies can cost $6,000.00 for the entire program (most purchased in early semesters).
+Books and certain supplies are included in the Program cost.
 The majority of textbooks will be used throughout your professional life.

 On-time completion rate:

 13 of 16 (82%) in graduating class (Class of 2019).

 Job placement rate for students completing the program:

 10 of 13 (77%) from the graduating class of 2019 are in practice or continuing their education to the Doctorate level.